Skip to main content

 CriterionAPXYProxymanTake

-Platform supportmacOS, Linux, and Windows — same CLI workflow across all.macOS and iOS only.
-No Linux or Windows support.APXY edge
+Platform supportmacOS, Linux, and Windows — same CLI workflow across all.macOS, Windows, and Linux — all as native desktop GUI apps.
+Headless or server-side operation is not supported on any platform.APXY edge

-Headless / CI operationRuns headlessly in Docker, GitHub Actions, and SSH sessions with no GUI required.Requires a macOS GUI environment.
-Not designed for headless or CI use.APXY edge
+Headless / CI operationRuns headlessly in Docker, GitHub Actions, and SSH sessions with no GUI required.Requires a desktop GUI environment on macOS, Windows, or Linux.
+Not supported in Docker, GitHub Actions, or SSH sessions.APXY edge

-Native macOS UIWeb UI is clean and functional, accessed in the browser.Excellent native macOS app — a genuine differentiator for Mac-focused teams.Competitor edge
+Native desktop UIWeb UI is clean and functional, accessed in the browser on any platform.Excellent native GUI app on macOS, Windows, and Linux — a genuine differentiator for teams that prefer a desktop experience.Competitor edge

-iOS device debuggingSupports SSL interception for general device traffic via proxy config.First-class iOS device proxy support — a strong advantage for mobile teams.Competitor edge
+iOS and Android debuggingSupports SSL interception for general device traffic via proxy config.First-class iOS and Android device support — a strong advantage for mobile teams.Competitor edge

 Request replay and diffCore part of the workflow: replay a request after a fix and diff the before/after.Less central — the workflow is oriented around manual inspection rather than validation.APXY edge